exalted/Xcode-CodeSnippets/README.md

+# README

-# How to Setup
+## How to Setup

-Simply create a symbolic link to your clone and restart Xcode.
+Create a symbolic link to your clone and restart Xcode.

 Example: